deficollective/defiscan/src/content/protocols/aave-v3-etherfi.md

 ## Exit Window

-The _Prime_, _Core_ and _Etherfi_ instances use the same governance structure, thus the same exit window risks apply.
+The _Prime_, _Core_ and _EtherFi_ instances use the same governance structure, thus the same exit window risks apply.

 Read more in our _Core_ instance report.